Integrating OpenShift Container Platform data into cost management

 upload_toggle: true

-If a proxy with a custom CA certificate, you must create additional configurations to inject this certificate into Cost Management Metrics Operator.
+If you use a proxy with a custom CA certificate, you must create additional configurations to inject this certificate into Cost Management Metrics Operator.
 For more details, see Injecting a custom CA certificate in the OpenShift Container Platform documentation.

 Prerequisites